Development of Version 4 Underway

 We are pleased to announce work is beginning to create the next version (V4) of the Cradle to Cradle Certified™ Product Standard.
 The standard revision process began in June of 2014 and is anticipated to take approximately 18 Months.
 The process is transparent, engages a variety of stakeholders, and will include two public comment periods.
 Details of the procedure can be found in the Policy for Revision of the Cradle to Cradle Certified Product Standard and Policy for the Maintenance of the Cradle to Cradle Certified Product Standard.

 The Cradle to Cradle Certified™ Product Standard is governed by an independent Certification Standards Board (CSB).
-The CSB is an 11 member Board composed of leaders from industry, topical experts, and other stakeholders, and is chaired by the Institute's Senior Scientist.
-The CSB is tasked with revising and updating the standard and adjudicating disputes and appeals related to product certification, as necessary.
+The CSB is an 11 member Board composed of leaders from industry, topical experts, and other stakeholders, and is chaired by the Institute's Vice President of Science and Certification.
+The CSB is tasked with revising and updating the standard and adjudicating appeals related to product certification, as necessary.

 - Fully manifest the integrity and vision of Cradle to Cradle® principles to ensure that application of the standard measurably and significantly improves the condition of the earth’s environment and quality of life for all people.